 3. Showcase transferable skills

 Transferable skills are skills you can use in different jobs, fields, or industries.
+They are proof of your areas of expertise for the job you’re applying for.

 Examples of transferable skills include communication skills, problem-solving skills, critical thinking, and leadership skills

 In your resume, emphasize how you used those skills to excel in your previous jobs.
+Depending on the role, you can even add something like babysitting to your resume if it highlights the right transferable skills, like conflict resolution or time management.

 For example: